bdb-opensource/soldr/README.md

-# cosln
+# soldr

 *For people who use Visual Studio on a large codebase.*

-**cosln** is a tool for working with many inter-dependent .sln files, making it easy to build &amp; manage big code bases based on Visual Studio.
+**soldr** is a tool for working with many inter-dependent .sln files, making it easy to build &amp; manage big code bases based on Visual Studio.

-**cosln** can build your entire codebase in a single command, without having to manage manually a set of complex MSBuild files.
+**soldr** can build your entire codebase in a single command, without having to manage manually a set of complex MSBuild files.

 ## Why?